 6. Measure voltage at Power Distribution Board 1XPCB2.
 Refer to Figure 5-2 for detail of 1XPCB2.
-Also refer to wiring diagram 013-4-272 supplied with manual.
-Locate fuses F1, F2, and F3 on board.
+Also refer to applicable wiring diagram at back of manual, if required.
+Look on the board for fuses F1, F2, and F3.
 Measurements between each fuse and chassis ground should be as follows: